marksherif/T-14/README.md

 ## Getting Started

-Pull this repo then insert your image in sprint_1_frontend/src/assets,then go to src/app/@theme/layouts/main.layout.ts and insert these lines of code after changing it to your coressponding name and image name:
+Pull this repo then insert your image(must be 150x150 pixels,edit with paint) in sprint_1_frontend/src/assets,then go to src/app/@theme/layouts/main.layout.ts and insert these lines of code after changing it to your coressponding name and image name:
       `  <p> </p>`\
       `<p id="p">Ali</p>`\